Impact Is Imminent

-Impact Is Imminent is the fourth studio album by American thrash metal band Exodus, released in 1990.
-Impact Is Imminent was Exodus' first album on Capitol Records as well as their first album to feature John Tempesta on drums.
+Impact Is Imminent is the fourth studio album by American thrash metal band Exodus, released on July 10, 1990.
+This was Exodus' first album on Capitol Records as well as their first album to feature John Tempesta on drums.
 It was also the last studio album to feature Rob McKillop on bass, though he appeared on their first live album, Good Friendly Violent Fun, which was recorded live in 1989 but not released until 1991.
 Impact Is Imminent was re-released in 2008 in a limited edition mini-album packaging to resemble the original vinyl release, including the inner sleeve.